TiarkRompf/reachability/base/lambda_star_overlap_prop_set/README.md

 ## Propositional Set

-A unique aspect of the propositional set is that it uses Coq's native data structure (`bool` and `Prop`) to implement the set data structure, with no external library dependencies.
+A unique aspect of the propositional set is that it uses an indicator function to implement the set data structure.
+Since Coq has native support for higher order functions, the set is implemented completely using Coq's native data structure, with no external library dependencies.

-The boolean version of a set is a function of type `nat -> bool`, where the returning boolean indicates whether the provided natural number is in the set.
+We provide two variants of indicator functions, differentiated by The codomain of the indicator function.

-The propositional version is a a function of type `nat -> Prop`, where the returning proposition is valid only if the natural number is in the set.
+When the indicator function's codomain is `bool`, the function has a type of `nat -> bool`, where the returning boolean indicates whether the provided natural number is in the set.
+The boolean version has the advantage decidable membership, where one can deterministically decide and analyze set membership (e.g. using `if` conditions).

-The boolean version can be useful when we need to perform operations based on membership criteria (e.g. using `if` conditions); on the other hand, the propositional version is useful for theorem proving, where one can easily write auxiliary tactics leveraging Coq's native propositional reasoning to facilitate powerful automation.
+Another variant of the indicator function has the codomain of `Prop`, where a valid returning proposition serves as a proof that the natural number is in the set.
+The advantage of the propositional version is that one can leverage Coq's native propositional reasoning (e.g. `intuition`, `eauto`, etc. ) to facilitate powerful proof automation.
+However, an intrinsic limitation of the `Prop` is that set membership cannot be decided deterministically.
+Due to its underlying intuitionistic logic, where no law of excluded middle exists as an axiom, instead of performing a binary case analysis using branching, one has to provide explicit proofs in order to talk about membership and non-membership.

-We provide reflection lemmas to convert between both the boolean and the propositional version, effectively showing the equality between them.
+We provide reflection lemmas between both the boolean and the propositional version, serving as a bridge to convert between the two versions when necessary.

 ## Variant